pfiano/Talos-Weekly-Threat-Roundup-Blog-Investigation-Workflow/Workflows/Talos-WeeklyThreatRoundupBlogInvestigation__definition_workflow_01GXPG9L9I6U91z2JiGyf9TEQ5lvFBgeOtS/README.md

 8. A table is created with an entry for each module that has answered (and contributed) to the enrichment process and the information (json) has replied back.

-9. Determine Domains with Clean Verdict or Judgement.
+9. Determine Domains with Clean Verdict.
 There may be the case that some Domain Names contacted by malware are not malicious.
-Therefore, a list of potential clean domains in the IOCs is created, with the objective to omit investigation with those observables.
+Therefore, those domains tha are Clean are omitted in the investigation with the objective to avoid detecting false targets in customer environment.

 10. Find Targets - For each module that replied back, and for each target found and only for the first sighting, post on webex teams and/or send an email.